Get covered immediately

 Term life insurance is a policy that offers cover for a set period of time – when the term ends the policy lapses, and if you survive the term then it won’t offer a pay out.

 Whole-of-life insurance offers a pay out no matter when you pass away – it will cover you for the rest of your life.

 There are different types of trusts available depending on your individual or family circumstances.
-Putting your life insurance policy in trust also protects the payout from inheritance tax.
+Putting your life insurance policy into trust also protects the pay-out from inheritance tax.

 It can be a good idea to think about updating your life insurance policy if:

 Your financial situation has changed (your salary or mortgage might have increased)

 Your family has grown

 Your relationship with your dependant has changed – although you will need to check your insurer can do this for you